-- (a) the maximum length of time over which a school may repay a deficit is three years, except where a longer period, not exceeding five years, has been agreed in exceptional circumstances and with the support of the Head of Schools and the Section 151 Officer.
-In practice the timescale will depend on the extent of the deficit and the school's ability to take early action. - (b) deficit arrangements may be agreed in the following circumstances: - falling pupil numbers; - to spread the cost of cyclical maintenance works over two or more years; - other circumstances agreed by the Authority to be reasonable
+- (a) the length of time over which a school may repay a deficit is three years, except in exceptional circumstances where a longer period has been agreed and with the support of the Chief Education Officer and the Section 151 Officer.
+In practice, the timescale will depend on the extent of the deficit and the school's ability to take early action. - (b) deficit arrangements may be agreed in the following circumstances: - falling pupil numbers; - to spread the cost of cyclical maintenance works over two or more years; - other circumstances agreed by the Authority to be reasonable

-In the primary sector the maximum licensed deficit which may be approved will be up to 10% of the school's budget share (including any amounts for pupil number adjustments), but with a ceiling of £50,000.
-In the secondary and special sectors the maximum licensed deficit which may be approved will be up to 71⁄2% of the school's budget share (including any amounts for pupil number adjustments), but with a ceiling of £100,000 for special schools and £150,000 for secondary schools.
-A school with a planned deficit of less than £500 and a planned underspend in the following financial year will not have to apply to have the deficit approved.
+In the primary sector, the maximum licensed deficit which may be approved will be up to 10% of the school's budget share (including any amounts for pupil number adjustments), but with a ceiling of $\pounds$ 50,000.

+In the all-age, secondary and special sectors, the maximum licensed deficit which may be approved will be up to 7.5% of the school's budget share (including any amounts for pupil number adjustments), but with a ceiling of £100,000 for special schools and £150,000 for all-age and secondary schools.